ReconCell/smacha/smacha/doc/Scripting/smacha_scripts.rst

 Similarly, the line ``outcome_param: [params, outcome]`` means that ``[params, outcome]`` will be substitute with the ``outcome`` parameter value, i.e.
 ``outcome_a``.
+We refer to this functionality as a `parameter lookup` and the associated API method in the :doc:`Parser Module <../API/smacha.parser>` is documented :func:`here <smacha.parser.Parser.lookup>`.

 **NOTE**: both of the above state definitions result in precisely the same outcome `at the template level`!
 The utility of this script parameter